sz-sudo/TelegramBot-Splitwise/README.md

 https://github.com/reo7sp/tgbot-cpp

 I have also uploaded the Persian/Farsi description of this project (a PDF file).
 If I ever have the time, I will translate it into English.
-You can take a look at the screenshots to understand how this bot works.
 I hope you find this educating.